hop-protocol/docs/hop-node/configuration.md

 ### `watchers`

-Watchers are like services in the Hop Node.&#x20;
+Watchers are like services in the Hop Node.

 | Watcher                   | Description                                 |
 | ------------------------- | ------------------------------------------- |